Does homeowners insurance cover mold?

 Mold is more than a household headache; it can cause serious health problems, too.
 According to the Centers for Disease Control and Prevention, people with allergies, diseases that weaken the immune system and respiratory diseases face the highest mold-related health risks.

-It’s almost impossible to keep your home mold-free all the time, but with proper maintenance, you can prevent mold from getting out of hand.
-Often, you can smell the musty odor of mold before you see it or feel a slimy substance when you touch surfaces.
+Mold is a common problem, but with proper maintenance, you can prevent mold from getting out of hand.
+You can often smell the musty odor of mold before you see it or feel a slimy substance when you touch surfaces.
 Dry mold can grow in linens and pillows and form around dressers, shelves and heating and cooling vents.
 To prevent mold, regularly follow a few lifestyle and maintenance tips:

 - Dry spills immediately.

-- Clean surfaces like bathroom tile and ceramic floors with mold-killing products, like bleach.
+- Clean non-porous surfaces, like bathroom tile and ceramic floors, with mold-killing products, like bleach.

 - Install exhaust fans in your kitchen and bathrooms.

-- Maintain a humidity level of 30% to 60% inside your home.
+- Maintain a humidity level of 30 percent to 60 percent inside your home.

 - Paint walls and ceilings with paint that contains mold inhibitors.